SeattleHiker1970/iOS-Firebase-User-sign-up-Log-in-User-info-Update-Email-Reset-Password-Add-Entries/README.md

 ## iOS Firebase User Authentication + Database - user is able to sign-up/log-in, retrieve user info, update email, reset password, add entries to the database

-> Please be aware that to open the project using Xcode, make sure you open it through the use of xcworkspace - (The white file)
+> Please be aware that when you open the project in Xcode, make sure you open it through the use of xcworkspace - (The white file)